-Requirement The Company's Approach Board of Directors - (a) Disclose identity of directors who are independent. (a) The Company's independent directors are Dr. Robert Gayton, Ruston Goepel, Sidney Robinson, Alberto Salas, Miguel Grau, Geoff Castle and George Ireland. (b) Disclose identity of directors who are not independent and describe the basis for that determination. (b) Dr. Klaus Zeitler, the Company's Chairman and CEO, is the sole director who is not independent as he is part of the Company's management team. (c) Disclose whether or not a majority of directors are independent.
-If a majority of directors are not independent, describe what the board of directors (the board) does to facilitate its exercise of independent judgment in carrying out its responsibilities. (c) Seven of the Company's eight directors are independent. (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer. (d) The directors are also directors of the following other reporting issuers as of the date of this Information Circular: Klaus Zeitler: Western Copper and Gold Corporation, Rio Alto Mining Limited and Los Andes Copper Ltd. Sidney Robinson: Chartwell Retirement Residences and Rio Alto Mining Limited.
+rporate Governance Disclosure quirement The Company's Approach 1 . (a) Board of Directors Disclose identity of directors who are independent.
+The Company's independent directors are Dr. Robert Gayton, Ruston Goepel, Sidney Robinson, Alberto Salas, Miguel Grau, Geoffrey Castle and George Ireland. (b) Disclose identity of directors who are not independent and describe the basis for that determination.
+Dr. Klaus Zeitler, the Company's Chairman and CEO, is the sole non-independent director.
+He is an executive officer and part of the Company's management team. (c) Disclose whether or not a majority of directors are independent.
+If a majority of directors are not independent, describe what the board of directors (the board) does to facilitate its exercise of independent judgment in carrying out its responsibilities.
+Seven of the Company's eight directors are independent. (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer.
+The directors are also directors of the following other reporting issuers as of the date of this Information Circular: Klaus Zeitler: Western Copper and Gold Corporation, Rio Alto Mining Limited and Los Andes Copper Ltd. Sidney Robinson: Chartwell Retirement Residences and Rio Alto Mining Limited.
 Robert Gayton: B2Gold Corp., Eastern Platinum Limited, Nevsun Resources Ltd. and Western Copper and Gold Corporation.
 Ruston Goepel: TELUS Corporation and Baytex Energy Trust.
 Alberto Salas: N/A Miguel Grau: Vena Resources Inc. and Bear Creek Mining Corporation.
-Geoff Castle: N/A George Ireland: Kiska Metals Corporation. (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+Geoff Castle: N/A George Ireland: Kiska Metals Corporation, Taseko Mines Ltd., Rathdowney Resources Ltd. and Africo Resources Ltd. (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
-If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among its independent directors. (e) During the 2013 financial year the Company held regular quarterly meetings of the audit committee and full board (the "Board"), and other meetings of the Board as required.
-At all Board meetings management seeks the opinion of the independent directors for all material matters related to the Company.
-The independent directors meet at the conclusion of each board meeting after members of management have left the meeting, and the members of the Audit and Compensation Committees, who are all independent directors, also meet after meetings of such committees without members of management in attendance.
-The independent directors have met without management in attendance a total of seven times since January 1, 2013. (f) Disclose whether or not the chair of the board is an independent director.
-If the board has a (f) Robert Gayton, the Company's Lead Director, is an independent director.
-The Lead Director coordinates the chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-If the board has neither a chair that is independent nor a lead director that is independent, describe what the board does to provide leadership for its independent directors.
+If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among its independent directors.
+The independent directors meet at the conclusion of each Board meeting after members of management have left the meeting.
+The independent directors have met without management in attendance a total of seven times since January 1, 2014.